by Nicola McCartney

 On Friday 13 September 1940, a ship, The City of Benares, set sail from Liverpool for Canada.
 On board were 90 evacuees escaping the bombing and dangers of war torn Britain.
 Four days into the crossing, the ship was torpedoed in the middle of the Atlantic Ocean and sank.
-Only eleven of the evacuees survived.

 Two fifteen year old school girls, Bess Walder and Beth Cummings, spent 19 terrifying hours in the water on an upturned lifeboat.
 They willed each other to survive.